Automattic/gridicons/README.md

 This icon set uses a few automation scripts to ease the generation of new icons in a reliable way.
 In short, we require `node` and `grunt`.
 For detailed instructions check [the installation page](https://github.com/Automattic/gridicons/wiki/Installation).

 Once you checkout the repo run `npm install` in the `gridicons` folder.
-To generate all the fonts, svgs and so on you run `grunt`
+To generate all the fonts, svgs and so on you run `npm run build`

 ## Publishing to npm